galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 Species Modeling Distribution can help understand the distribution of a species depending of environmental parameters such as temperature and precipitation.
 It can also help understand the impact of climate change on the repartition of some species.
 This is done by associating data occurrences of a species with environmental data.

-The goal of this study is to model a theorical ecological niche using Species Modeling Distribution through the use of Wallace interactive environment on Galaxy.
+The goal of this study is to model a theorical ecological niche and predict futur repartition using Species Modeling Distribution through the use of Wallace interactive environment on Galaxy.
+We'll use the data occurrences of Chrysemys Picta (Painted turtle) from the tool `Get species occurrences data and taxref informations` in Galaxy-E applied on the North America region.

 # Step 1: Loading a dataset